 Mississippi became the epicentre of the Civil Rights Movement and the summer of 1964 became known as the Freedom Summer.
 Civil Rights groups brought out-of-state students to Mississippi to teach in Freedom Schools, register voters, and generally campaign for equal rights.
 Shortly later, the Civil Rights Act of 1964 was passed by Congress and banned discrimination in public accommodations, education, and the workplace.

-Today, Mississippi is the second largest producer of cotton in the nation, beaten only by Texas.
-Agriculture remains their largest industry, with large crops of soybeans, corns, rice, and sugar cane.
+Today, Mississippi is the second-largest producer of cotton in the nation, beaten only by Texas.
+Agriculture remains its largest industry, with large crops of soybeans, corns, rice, and sugar cane.
 The state is also the world’s largest producer of catfish.